YarnSpinnerTool/YarnSpinner-Rust/docs/src/bevy_plugin/localization.md

 If you only want to support a single language, you can safely ignore localization features.
 As soon as you want to support [assets](assets.md) or multiple languages however, you will need to use localization.
-Fortunately Yarn Slinger makes this quite easy!
+Fortunately Yarn Spinner makes this quite easy!

 Let's first look at how to use localization and then explain what's going on under the hood.